hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-config-cleaning.md

 Don't wait for that, and use minimizeProfiles cleaning to automatically remove from Profiles any permission that exists on a Permission Set !

-The folowing XML tags are removed automatically:
+The following XML tags are removed automatically:

 - classAccesses
 - customMetadataTypeAccesses